 Lost in Tokyo

 Lost in Translation or as it was known in Latin America, [Lost in Tokyo] is Sofia Coppola’s second film.
+Lost in Tokyo transforms loneliness into emotional intimacy.

 It’s a story of loners, of strange encounters, very subtle, that somehow attracts you to take you on a search for silences of unfinished dialogues and profound intimacy that seems not to matter—in fact it’s as if nothing is happening, when in reality everything is happening.